5 Steps for Business to Relaunch

 1 .
 Develop your Plan

-In order to open your business, you must develop a COVID-19 plan outlining how daily operations will be managed to meet the additional measures outlined by the Government.
+All businesses must develop a COVID-19 plan outlining how daily operations will be managed to meet the additional measures outlined by the Government.
 The workplace guidance for business owners outlines the criteria that should be addressed in written workplace policies and procedures established to address the COVID-19 pandemic response.
 All workplaces are expected to develop and implement these policies and procedures prior to re-opening or continuing operations after May 1, 2020.
 Industries or business with specialized operations or aspects may be subject to additional guidance.
 Any additional guidance made available is intended to augment this document.
 Based on the document, the workplace policies and procedures should outline:

 a) Communication related to COVID-19